Royal Signals trades: Subsequent employment

 After basic and trade training most Royal Signals tradesmen are posted to the Field Army as Class 3 trained soldiers in the rank of Signaller.
 Electronic Warfare & Signals Intelligence Operators however, leave training as Lance Corporals.
 Cyber Information Services Engineer will leave Phase 2 as Signallers, but on completion of continuation training and Class 2 certification, will have accelerated promotion to Lance Corporal.
 After a year's experience all tradesmen become eligible for upgrading to Class 2 and a pay rise.
 Throughout their careers tradesmen attend further training courses (including upgrading to Class 1).
 Promotion is based on experience, ability and merit.
 Depending on their trade, upon reaching the rank of Sergeant, soldiers may apply to join one of the supervisory rosters, which brings extra responsibility and qualifications.
 Alternatively, soldiers from any trade may choose to follow a career path at Regimental Duty, in which they specialise in delivering military training and, if successful, fill roles such as Squadron Sergeant Major (SSM), Regimental Quartermaster Sergeant (RQMS) and Regimental Sergeant Major (RSM).

 Soldiers from any trade can volunteer for service with 216 Parachute Signal Squadron, completing 'P' Company parachute training, as a Special Communicator with 299 Signal Squadron (Special Communications) or as a Special Forces Communicator with 18 (UKSF) Signal Regiment.
-A small number may undertake the All Arms Commando Course for service with 3 Commando Brigade.
+A small number may undertake the All Arms Commando Course for service with UK Commando Force.

 Signallers of all trades could previously apply to join the Royal Signals Motorcycle Display Team, better known as the White Helmets, however the White Helmets were disbanded at the end of 2017.